adriangeerre/SyFi/SyFi_without_genomic_reads.md

 With the SyFi environment activated, we require the 60-Integration folder, the 70-Fingerprints folder, and the Summary.tsv file that SyFi main generates

 ```
-#Make a 70-Fingerprints folder for putting in the references and the SyFi main Integration folder for extracting amplicons
+#Make the 70-Fingerprints folder for putting in the references and the SyFi main 60-Integration folder for extracting amplicons
 mkdir 70-Fingerprints
 mkdir 60-Integration